MaddieMZ/MaddieMZ/README.md

 - I consider myself to be a warm, compassionate and very phisically active person who's most of the time prioritizing other people's joy, as seeing them brings me joy as well :3

 Age 🍃: 20

 B-day 🎇: June 18th

 Sexuality: Aromantic

-Pronouns ⚧️:She/Her/He/Him/They/Them Any pronouns, to be honest ¯\_(ツ)_/¯ Games 🎮:Brawl Stars, Borderlands, Anything Plants vs. Zombies related, Minecraft, Terraria, The Battle Cats.
+Pronouns ⚧️:She/Her/He/Him/They/Them Any pronouns, to be honest ¯\_(ツ)_/¯

+Games 🎮:Brawl Stars, Borderlands, Anything Plants vs. Zombies related, Minecraft, Terraria, The Battle Cats.

 I'm really looking forward to meet new friends and acquiring new skills!

-Don't hesitate on reaching me directly for inquiries c:
+Don't hesitate on reaching me directly for any inquiries c: